 These days, rates for jumbo loans are equal to and sometimes even less than for regular mortgages, known as "conforming loans," says Greg McBride, an analyst for the financial publication Bankrate.

 "They want these types of borrowers in their banks," McBride says, explaining that it's not just about offering them a mortgage.
-"They want to be the go-to financial institution for their future business transactions."
+"They want to be the go-to institution for their future financial business."